 Y.3 Estimation of Mouth-to-ear delay

-Given the values in Y.2 the mouth-to-ear delay for scenario can be estimated for the two scenarios outlined in Y.1 by summing up the delay components according to the signal flow.
+Given the values in Y.2 the mouth-to-ear delay for scenario can be estimated for the two scenarios outlined in Y.1 by summing up the delay components according to the signal flow to derive a lower (minimum values as in tables Y.2.2-1, Y.2.3-1, Y.2.4-1) and an upper bound (maximum values as in tables Y.2.2-1, Y.2.3-1, Y.2.4-1).

 As the bitrate for GEO satellite link is very restricted, options for minimizing the protocol overhead need to be considered.
 One option to reduce the protocol overhead are larger frame sizes as the protocol stack is transmitted less often.
-Therefore, the following table outlines the delay values for codec frame sizes of 20ms, 40ms, 80ms, 160ms and 320ms.
+Therefore, the following table outlines the delay values for codec frame sizes of 20ms (derived from tables Y.2.2-1, Y.2.3-1, Y.2.4-1), and in addition derived for 40ms, 80ms, 160ms and 320ms.

-Editor’s Note: ULBC Delay components documented in Y.2.5 still need to be addressed.
+Editor’s Note: Current values assume algorithmic delay of AMR and EVS as given in Y.2.2-1.
+ULBC Delay components documented in Y.2.5 still need to be addressed.

 Table Y.3-1 Mouth-to-ear delay estimation depending on codec frame size